flatironinstitute/nemos/CONTRIBUTING.md

         ```

     - **Documentation Pages:**
-        Doctests can also be included in text files like Markdown by using code blocks with the `python` language identifier and interactive Python examples.
+        Doctests can also be included in Markdown files by using code blocks with the `python` language identifier and interactive Python examples.
 To enable this functionality, ensure that code blocks follow the standard Python doctest format:

         ```markdown
            ```python